Article 1.

 (3) Applicant. - A provider who is seeking to participate in the network of one or more local management entity/managed care organizations or prepaid health plans.

-(4) Behavioral health and intellectual/developmental disabilities tailored plan or BH IDD tailored plan. – A capitated prepaid health plan contract under the Medicaid transformation demonstration waiver that meets all of the requirements of Article 4 of this Chapter, including the requirements pertaining to BH IDD tailored plans.
+(4) Behavioral health and intellectual/developmental disabilities tailored plan or BH IDD tailored plan. - A capitated prepaid health plan contract under the Medicaid transformation demonstration waiver that meets all of the requirements of Article 4 of this Chapter, including the requirements pertaining to BH IDD tailored plans, but excluding the requirements pertaining only to the CAF specialty plan.

 (5) Beneficiary. - A person to whom or on whose behalf medical assistance is granted under Article 2 of Chapter 108A of the General Statutes.